ArchiLabs Logo

 Batch operation: “On all the equipment plan sheets, update the revision date to today’s date.” – The assistant can loop through sheets, find those matching “Equipment Plan” in their name or a particular set, and update the revision parameter or title block text as instructed.
 You simply described the goal; ArchiLabs handles the iteration and editing reliably.

-Behind the scenes, ArchiLabs’ Agent Mode is constructing Dynamo-like logic or Python scripts on-the-fly to fulfill your request – but as a user you never see that complexity.
-You don’t have to worry about how to code it, which API calls to use, or even how to structure a Dynamo graph.
-In fact, earlier versions of ArchiLabs did offer a visual drag-and-drop interface (for those who liked to peek under the hood), but the latest incarnation makes that completely optional.
-As the ArchiLabs team puts it, you as the user don’t see Dynamo at all – the AI will generate any needed “graph” or script for you automatically.
-In other words, no more manual node graphs unless you really want to; ArchiLabs has moved beyond node-based authoring to a more intuitive chat-driven approach.
-This is a huge leap in accessibility – even a junior architect with zero programming knowledge can now harness automation by simply conversing with the software.
+Behind the scenes, ArchiLabs' Studio Mode generates Python automation scripts (Recipes) on-the-fly to fulfill your request – but as a user you never see that complexity.
+You do not have to worry about how to code it, which API calls to use, or how to structure a script.
+In fact, earlier we noted that you as the user don't need to touch code at all – the AI will generate any needed script or Recipe for you automatically.
+In other words, no manual node graphs are needed; ArchiLabs uses a chat-driven approach that makes automation intuitive and accessible.
+This is a huge leap in accessibility – even a junior architect with zero programming knowledge can now automate data center documentation tasks in minutes.

-Authoring Mode: Building Custom Revit Tools Without Coding
+Authoring Mode: Building Custom Design Tools Without Coding

 Aside from the conversational agent, ArchiLabs also empowers teams in what we might call an Authoring Mode.
-This mode isn’t a separate “button” per se, but rather a capability of ArchiLabs that allows you to create, package, and reuse your own automations easily.
-Essentially, ArchiLabs can be used to build internal Revit plugins for your firm without traditional development overhead.
-If you find yourself doing a particular automation via the AI repeatedly, you can save it as a workflow.
-You can also configure custom parameters or options for it and even design a simple UI for inputs.
+This mode is not a separate "button" per se, but rather a capability of ArchiLabs that allows you to create, package, and reuse your own automations easily.
+Essentially, ArchiLabs can be used to build custom Python automations in Studio Mode for your firm without traditional development overhead.
+If you find yourself doing a particular automation via the AI repeatedly, you can save it as a versioned Recipe.
+You can also configure custom parameters and forms so that any colleague can run that automation with a single click – no AI prompt needed, just fill in a few inputs and go.

 Think of it this way: ArchiLabs can serve as a platform for your internal BIM standards and best practices.
-A BIM manager or tech-savvy team member might use ArchiLabs to create a "Data Center Sheet Setup" tool that encodes your company’s standard sheet naming conventions, view templates, and so on.
-They configure it once (maybe with help from the AI or by combining a few ArchiLabs building blocks), and now every new data center project can use that tool to instantly generate sheets perfectly adhering to standards.
-ArchiLabs takes care of sharing that tool across the team – everyone can access it through the ArchiLabs plugin without worrying about manually copying files or wrestling with Dynamo graphs.
+A BIM manager or tech-savvy team member might use ArchiLabs to create a "Data Center Sheet Setup" tool that encodes your company's standard sheet naming conventions, view templates, and so on.
+They configure it once (maybe with help from the AI or by using a few ArchiLabs Recipes), and now every new data center project can use that tool to instantly generate sheets perfectly adhering to standards.
+ArchiLabs takes care of sharing that tool across the team – everyone can access it through the ArchiLabs platform without worrying about manually copying files or wrestling with Python Recipes.
 Maintenance is easier too, because updates to the automation can be distributed seamlessly via the cloud integration (so all users always have the latest version of your internal tool).
 In short, ArchiLabs lets you standardize and scale your automations across projects and teams.

 Importantly, using ArchiLabs for custom tools also means enforcing consistency.
 AI-driven tools like ArchiLabs allow you to bake your firm’s protocols directly into the automation.
 For example, you can ensure naming conventions, dimension styles, and tagging rules are all followed exactly every time the AI runs a task.
 If your data center standards say “Server rooms must be numbered SR-### and all rack tags use a certain prefix,” ArchiLabs can apply those rules uniformly whenever it creates sheets or tags elements.
 By automating in line with a “digital rulebook,” you reduce the chance of human error and avoid those tedious audit fixes (like renaming 50 views because someone didn’t follow the standard).